OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls for broad model poisoning:**
 * See General controls
 * See controls for development-time protection
 * MODELENSEMBLE.
-Make the model part of en ensemble in which each model has been trained in a separately protected environemnt.
+Make the model part of en ensemble in which each model has been trained in a separately protected environment.
 If one model deviates from the others, its output can be ignored as it indicates possible manipulation.
   Links to standards:
-  * TODOGROUP: Mentioned anywhere in our scope?
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+TODOGROUP: covered anywhere else?

 References:
 * [Summary of 15 backdoor papers at CVPR '23](https://zahalka.net/ai_security_blog/2023/09/backdoor-attacks-defense-cvpr-23-how-to-build-and-burn-trojan-horses/)